 People often make the mistake of writing a lot of code before they try to compile and run it.
 Then they spend way too much time debugging.
-A better approach is what we call incremental development.
-The key aspects of incremental development are:
+A better approach is incremental development.
+Its key aspects are as follows:

 - Start with a working program and make small, incremental changes.
 At any point, if there is an error, you will know where to look. - Use variables to hold intermediate values so you can check them, either with print statements or by using a debugger. - Once the program is working, you can consolidate multiple statements into compound expressions (but only if it does not make the program more difficult to read).